 Luxury Travel – Biltmore Estate and the Inn on Biltmore Estate Review

 The Biltmore Estate in Asheville, North Carolina is one of the largest privately owned estates in the world.
-The daily admission fee includes self guided tours of the Biltmore’s house and gardens, winery, Antler Hill village and farm.
-Touring the Biltmore House and Gardens can take an entire day although a thorough trip can easily be spread out into several days.
+The daily admission fee includes self-guided tours of the Biltmore’s house and gardens, winery, Antler Hill village and farm.
+Touring the Biltmore House and Gardens can take an entire day although a thorough trip can easily be spread out over several days.

 The Vanderbilts were one of the oldest and best-known families in America.
 George Vanderbilt created this 8,000-acre estate as an escape from everyday life.
 Biltmore is more than a magnificent chateau in a picturesque mountain setting.
 It is the spirit of the people who envisioned its splendor and then lived, worked, played, and entertained here.

 The 213-room Inn on Biltmore Estate offers exquisite accommodations, relaxed elegance, luxurious spa services, and fine dining in the breathtaking Blue Ridge Mountains of North Carolina.
 The Inn has been awarded Four Stars by Forbes Travel Guide, Four Diamonds by AAA, and has been on Condé Nast Traveler's Gold List for seven years running.